 If you have an irregular cycle (i.e. you don’t know when your period is going to come and the difference between your longest cycle and shortest cycle is more than 7–9 days), then unprotected sex or exposure of sperm on your genitals at most times represents a risk.
 You can take a pregnancy test about two weeks after your last unprotected sexual encounter, though the earlier you take a test the less accurate it may be and some brands are more sensitive than others (1).

 If you get a negative result at first and your period still hasn’t come after a week, you might want to try taking another pregnancy test—just to be sure.
 The sooner you know if you are pregnant or not, the sooner you’ll be able to develop a plan (if you do continue a pregnancy, certain vitamins are usually recommended right away).
 You can get confidential testing and counseling in most healthcare providers’ offices and clinics.

 Read more here about the different types of pregnancy tests and how to use them.

 Unsure where to go?

 The International Planned Parenthood Federation lists member associations in over 170 countries on their site.
 Planned Parenthood has over 600 clinics in the USA and Family Planning offers services in the UK, Australia and New Zealand.
 To find a service provider in Canada, try the Canadian Federation for Sexual Health (CFSH).
-If you are transgender there are many organizations worldwide that can help you to find a trans-friendly ob/gyn.
+If you are transgender or nonbinary, there are many organizations worldwide that can help you to find a trans-friendly ob/gyn.

 If you’ve had a negative pregnancy test and you haven’t had a period in more than 90 days, make an appointment with your healthcare provider.
 Tell them about your previous periods, cycle length and heaviness, and any other symptoms you have noticed.
 They may want to run a few tests to check if your cycle is being affected by another health condition.